szapata-bio/HLA_inference/README.md

 The shared TCR data was confirmed to correspond to the same sequencing runs as the public ENA dataset, by cross-referencing patient IDs and checking clonotype overlap — 16 to 20 out of 20 top clonotypes matched per patient checked.

-One subtlety surfaced partway through validation: Elisa's HLA file actually has 194 genotyped patients, not 192.
+One subtlety surfaced partway through validation: Dr. Elisa's HLA file actually has 194 genotyped patients, not 192.
 Two of them — one CD, one Healthy — have HLA genotypes but no corresponding TCR in her RDS files; their TCR only exists in the public ENA data.
 These two were excluded from every analysis below, to keep TCR and HLA coming from the same source consistently.
 All results here are based on exactly 192 patients.

 ## Approach